Top Welding Injuries (Dangerous Welding Jobs)

 Underwater Welding

+Underwater welding is one of the most dangerous jobs.
 An underwater welder is both a welder and a diver.
 Underwater welding is necessary to maintain and repair submerged marine structures – like offshore oil rigs and pipelines.
 Underwater welders use electricity and rely on safety equipment to remain alive underwater.
 They may be exposed to electrocution, explosions, hazardous materials, and drowning.

 Welding in the Oil and Gas Industry